GET STARTED | Get Your Fair Cash Offer Today

 • Property Tax: This is a yearly charge you pay to your local government, calculated based on your property’s value.
 Just like any other real estate, inherited properties also require property tax.
 In Georgia, the property tax rate is 0.90%.

-• Estate Tax: Georgia does not have a state estate tax.
-For federal estate tax, it only affects very large estates that are worth more than $13.8 million in 2024.
+• Estate Tax: Georgia does not impose a state estate tax; federal estate tax, however, applies only to estates exceeding $13.8 million in 2024.
 This tax is on the whole estate, not the person who inherits it.

 • Inheritance Tax: In Georgia, there is no inheritance tax.
-If there were one, the rate would depend on how closely related the beneficiary is to the person who passed away and the amount they inherit.
+If an inheritance tax existed, the rate would vary based on the beneficiary’s relationship to the deceased and the inheritance amount.

 1. For Sale By Owner (FSBO)

-To maximize your chances of selling successfully, just listing your property on Zillow or social media more than likely will not be enough.
+To maximize your chances of selling successfully, you’ll likely need more than just a Zillow or social media listing.
 You need as much exposure as possible.
 One effective way to do this is by using a Flat Fee MLS service like Beycome, which allows you to list your home on the Multiple Listing Service (MLS).
-This is the the same platform realtors use.
+This is the same platform realtors use.
 This increases visibility and automatically syndicates your listing to major real estate websites like Zillow, Redfin, Realtor.com, and Homes.com, helping you put your listing in front of the eyes of more potential buyers.

 Taking the FSBO route requires effort, but with the right tools and strategies, you can successfully sell your home while saving on commissions.